MakeSchool-Tutorials/Makestagram-Swift-V3/Q19-Setting-Followers/content.md

     }
 }

-Great, now we'll build our service classes to follow and unfollow users.
-Create a new service struct for your `FollowService`:
+Now that we have an idea of how we want to structure our new data, let's start implementing a new follow service.

+# Creating our Follow Service

+> [action]
+Create a new source file named `FollowService.swift`:
+>
+    import Foundation
+    import FirebaseDatabase
+>
+    struct FollowService {
+        // ...
+    }

+Next let's implement our first method for following a user.

+> [action]
+Add the class method in your `FollowService`:
+>
     private static func followUser(_ user: User, forCurrentUserWithSuccess success: @escaping (Bool) -> Void) {
         // 1
         let currentUID = User.current.uid
         let followData = ["followers/\(user.uid)/\(currentUID)" : true,
                           "following/\(currentUID)/\(user.uid)" : true]
+>
         // 2
         let ref = FIRDatabase.database().reference()
         ref.updateChildValues(followData) { (error, _) in
             if let error = error {
                 assertionFailure(error.localizedDescription)
             }
+>
             // 3
             success(error == nil)
         }